robertvunabandi/hlpjs/README.md

 - `Any`: This is any type.
 It can be a `Function`, `Object`, `Array`, `Number`, etc.
 - `Primitive`: A primitive type.
 These are `null`, `undefined`, `String`, and `Number`.
 They are "primitive" because they can be checked for equality with `===` against another primitive.

+**NOTE: The documentation below will offer examples.
+However, the documentation in the code is very much more detailed about what the requirements / outcomes of the methods will be.
+Using an IDE such as IDEA PHPStorm or WebStorm helps.**

 ### Table of Contents for Documentations